 How to apply

-Please read the on how to complete your application form before you begin.
+Please read the guidance notes on how to complete your application form before you begin.

 If you have a research topic you want to work on, first with whom you wish to work, making sure that your research topic comes within one of the .
 (Please note ÂãÁÄÖ±²¥ only accepts applications under 4 of the 6 SENSS themes: Digital Social Sciences, Resolving Uncertainty & Addressing Crises, Sustainability & Climate Emergency and Justice, Institutions & Social Change).
 If it does, contact that academic - your proposed supervisor - directly to discuss working with them.
 Alternatively, if you are unsure about who to approach, get in touch with the at that university, as they may be able to support you in finding a supervisor.